Since 1976, Les Abeilles has been protecting 3,120 km of French coastline with 4 Emergency Towing Vessels (ETV) and 3 Oil Recovery Supply Vessel.

 Relying on the expertise of over 100 employees, Les Abeilles has performed:

 - 520 escorts of damaged vessels

 - 220 various operations (containers recovery, buoys, oil recovery operations, fire fighting, castaways recovery...)

-- More than 450 lifes have been saved
+- and saved more than 450 lifes

 Operational in 40 minutes, our vessels can be pre-positioned at sea in the event of adverse weather conditions.

 Our crews have mastered all the assistance techniques and are constantly: